 The World Health Organization reports that more than 1 million people are killed in traffic accidents around the world each year, and up to 50 million people are injured or disabled.
-Furthermore, The U.S. Department of Transportation’s National Highway Traffic Safety Administration (NHTSA) reports that 94 percent of all U.S. traffic accidents are caused by human error.
+Furthermore, the U.S. Department of Transportation’s National Highway Traffic Safety Administration (NHTSA) reports that 94% of all U.S. traffic accidents are caused by human error.
 Of these, the greatest percentage is caused by recognition errors, followed by decision errors, performance errors, non-performance errors and other human-related errors.

-ADAS technologies have a major role to play in reducing these human-related errors and increasing safety—a primary focus across the automotive and transportation industries.
-In a 2018 survey sponsored by Jabil, a third of surveyed automotive decision-makers listed increased safety needs as one of the top three drivers of technology innovation in the industry.
+ADAS technology has a major role to play in reducing these human-related errors and increasing safety—a primary focus across the automotive and transportation industries.
+In a 2018 survey sponsored by Jabil, a third of the 126 automotive decision-makers surveyed listed increased safety needs as one of the top three drivers of technology innovation in the industry.
 This consideration ranked ahead of design capabilities, autonomous vehicles, consumer demands, better connectivity, government regulations, electrification and price decreases.
-Furthermore, 36 percent of participants noted that advanced driver assistance systems are a key element in their companies’ automotive visions.
+Furthermore, 36% of participants noted that advanced driver assistance systems are a key element in their companies’ automotive visions.

 We’re already seeing a positive trend that could be linked to some of these advanced driver assistance systems features.
-The NHTSA reports that the highway fatality rate dropped by 1.8 percent between 2016 and 2017, following years of increases.
+The U.S. National Safety Council (NSC) reports that the highway fatality rate dropped by 1.8% between 2016 and 2017, following years of increases.
+Fatalities declined 4% the next year and other 2% in 2018.
+According to early research from the National Highway Traffic Safety Administration, it looks like fatalities will continue to drop in 2020.
 However, accidents do still happen because of distracted, reckless or impaired driving.
 And there’s a lot more technology in development that will enable the industry to continue increasing safety for everyone on the road.

-Sensor Fusion: A Path to Safer Driver Assistance Systems
+Sensor Fusion: A Path to Safer Advanced Driver Assistance Systems

 Subscribe to the Jabil Blog